randofan/MyCalendar/reports/week7.md

 ## Trinity
 ### Old Goals
-1.
+1. Finish content.js (backend script & html parser)
+2. Work with Gavin to get the entire extension functional in the browser

 ### Issues
 - What you did:
-- What worked:
+    - Fixed the content script that scrapes the HTML
+    - Worked with David to make a minor update to how we're passing the course data
+    - Updated the code so that only the high level course gets displayed on the popup, but all registered sections (lecture and quiz section) still get downloaded as an ICS file
+- What worked: Asking questions in Slack, work independently then update the team on my progress in Slack
-- What you learned:
+- What you learned: Learned more about the Chrome API, specifically the listener that we've setup in export.js
-- Where you had trouble:
+- Where you had trouble: N/A
 ### New Goals
-1.
+1. Write unit tests for backend components
+2. Help implement section.js if needed

 ## Gavin
 ### Old Goals